top of page

 “When should I engage my ConsulTec Independent Building Inspector to conduct my building stage inspections?”

-The most effective time to arrange your Independent Inspector is ‘Building Permit Application Stage’ (when your Registered Building Practitioner - RBS has submitted the building permit application to the Registered Building Surveyor-RBS).
-When the Building Permit has been issued, on your behalf ConsulTec conducts a ‘document discovery’ to access all approved plans and approved permit documents.
+Alternatively, at or beyond ‘Building Permit Application Stage’ (when your Registered Building Practitioner - RBS has submitted the building permit application to the Registered Building Surveyor-RBS).
+When the Building Permit has been issued, on your behalf ConsulTec conducts a ‘document discovery’ to access

 Just one facet of our inspection process is to ensure your new build complies with the approved documentation.